TR0J3N/Yukino-Yukinoshita-Groupmanager/README.md

 [+] The Yukino won't run without setting the mandatory vars.
 ```

-If There Any Problem You Can Contact Us At [Waifu Net Support](https://t.me/waifuNetBots) or simply submit a pull request on the readme.
+If There Any Problem You Can Contact Us At [Here](https://t.me/troj3n) or simply submit a pull request on the readme.